Understanding your card’s extended warranty benefits

 Save your receipts and related documentation in case you are required to file a claim.

-Note that Visa Signature cardholders with the extended warranty benefit can register their products and upload related documentation to streamline the claim process.
+Note that eligible Visa and Discover cardholders with the extended warranty benefit can register their products and upload related documentation to streamline the claim process.

 To register a product, visit cardbenefitservices.com and select Register a product.

 If the merchant refuses to refund or replace your purchase, contact the manufacturer.
-The manufacturer is typically responsible for honoring the manufacturer warranty, not the merchant.
+The manufacturer is typically responsible for honoring the manufacturer’s warranty, not the merchant.

-If the manufacturer declines to cover your purchase because the warranty period has expired, contact a benefit administrator listed in your Benefits Guide to check if the extended warranty protection may be applicable.
-Not all cards are eligible for network benefits.
+If the manufacturer declines to cover your purchase because the warranty period has expired, contact the benefit administrator listed in your Cardholder Benefits Guide to check if the extended warranty protection may be applicable.
+Not all cards are eligible for cardholder benefits.